maszlaizsani/NewsCentral/README.md

 # NewsCentral
-A news application for android.
+A news application for android using NewsApi for real time popular articles.